Two more vehicles of Russian peacekeepers move freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, February 18.
-One passenger car and one truck of Russian peacekeepers have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.
+Two trucks of Russian peacekeepers have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.